yingweiwo

 Absorption, Distribution and Excretion

-For more Metabolism/Metabolites (Complete) data for 1-Methoxy-4-(2-propenyl)benzene (11 total), please visit the HSDB record page.
+For more complete data on the metabolism/metabolites of 1-methoxy-4-(2-propenyl)benzene (11 in total), please visit the HSDB record page.

 References